LeahMitchell/dataviz-project/README.md

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project is the Marvel hero dataset.

 ## Prototypes